md2222/MD-Clipboard-Manager/README.md

 Dependencies

 libxdo\
 Tool to fake keyboard input.
-"Ctrl+Alt+V" only.
+"Ctrl+V" only.
 You can delete it.
 4 lines of code.
 But you will have to press it manually.
 Someone can tell me how to do this on XTest maybe?

 Building

+$ cd src
 $ make